 By Grand Taxi:

-- Fixed Fares: Grand taxis have fixed fares based on the distance traveled, and passengers often share the vehicle with others heading in the same direction.
+- Fixed Fares: Grand taxis have fixed fares based on the distance travelled, and passengers often share the vehicle with others heading in the same direction.

 - Departure Times: Grand taxis depart once they are full, so be prepared to wait until the taxi fills up before departure.